jerbdev/wigglegames-testing/README.md

 You'll need Python installed because well the games are written in Python.
 If we want to run them on a website then they need to be written in Javascript, which is less easy on the brain.
 Attempts to convert the code can be found in the ```web-ports``` folder.

+Games will be converted to web code and released on WiggleGames.com.

 ## Install Python on Windows

 ### Step 1: Download Installer